Plant Pot Size Guide | Find the Best Shape and Size for Your Plants

 What is a perched water table?

 The phenomenon of the perched water table is key when deciding your planter shape and size.
-At the bottom of every pot, there is a layer of soil that will always be drenched in water, and will not be drained out by physical forces.
-This is because the force of gravity pulling water down is cancelled out by the soil pulling water up.
+At the bottom of every pot, there is a layer of soil that will always be drenched in water and will not be drained out by physical forces.
+This is because the force of gravity pulling water down is canceled out by the soil pulling water up.

 The Perched Water Table planter